gajus/eslint-plugin-jsdoc/.README/rules/require-description-complete-sentence.md

 * Sentences must end with a period.
 * Every line in a paragraph (except the first) which starts with an uppercase character must be preceded by a line ending with a period.
+* A colon or semi-colon followed by two line breaks is still part of the containing paragraph (unlike normal dual line breaks).

 #### Options